Last Updated: June 14th 2025

 You may also consider what its costs are.
 Let’s jump right into it!

-Tagger Pricing
+Tagger by Sprout Social Pricing

 Now it’s time to see what Tagger customers say about this platform.
-Are they completely satisfied or they have found some drawbacks that made them not find this platform useful for their business?
+Are they completely satisfied, or have they found some drawbacks that made them not find this platform useful for their business?

 Some users have reported encountering bugs within the Tagger platform.
 While these issues are not described as critical, they can still be frustrating and disrupt the user experience.
 It’s important to note that no software is entirely bug-free, but these bugs are worth considering.